slott56/TigerShark/docs/source/design/parsing.rst

 An exchange-format X12 EDI message is a sequence of segments.
 Each segment has an identifier of 2 or 3 characters, and a sequence of element values.
+The elements are separated by an element separator, and the segments are separated by a segment separator.

+We can depict it as follows:

 ..  uml::